 policy, comparative economics, development policy, public finance, and

 economics and politics of post-communist transformation at the Warsaw

 School of Economics (SGPiS/SGH), and at Kozminski Business School (WSPiZ), as well as at several other universities, particularly in the United States of America - Yale, UCLA, the University of Illinois, Wesleyan University, the University of Rochester, NY

 - and has led various research projects, and lectured, in a number of

 foreign institutes and universities, on all continents, throughout the

 Married.
 Wife - Alicja - is the leading editor of quarterly Nauka o przedsiebiorstwie (Journal of Microeconomics and Management).
-Two daughters: Julia (psychologist) and Gabriela (student of fine arts).
+Two daughters: Julia and Gabriela.